-Legislation was proposed by the United States Department of Treasury on February 6, 1997 as part of president Clinton's Fiscal 1998 Budget Proposal that contains a provision which generally would deny an interest deduction for interest paid or accrued on an instrument issued by a corporation that (i) has a maximum term of more than 15 years and (ii) is not shown as indebtedness on the separate balance sheet of the issuer or, where the instrument is issued to a related party (other than a corporation), where the holder or some other related party issues a related instrument that is not shown as indebtedness on the consolidated balance sheet that includes the issuer and the holder.
-This provision was proposed to be effective generally for instruments issued on or after the date of the first Congressional committee action taken on the Proposed Legislation.
-If this provision were to apply to the Junior Subordinated Debentures, the Company would not be able to deduct the interest on the Junior Subordinated Debentures.
-As of June 6, 1997, no Congressional committee action had been taken on the Proposed Legislation.
-There can be no assurance, however, that the Proposed Legislation or future legislative proposals or final legislation will not adversely affect the ability of the Company to deduct interest on the Junior Subordinated Debentures or otherwise affect the tax treatment of the transactions described herein.
-Moreover, such legislation could give rise to a Tax Event, which would permit the Company to cause a redemption of the Capital Securities, as described more fully herein under the caption "Description of Capital Securities-Redemption."
+Legislation was proposed by the United States Department of Treasury on February 6, 1997 as part of President Clinton's Fiscal 1998 Budget Proposal that contains a provision which generally would deny an interest deduction for interest paid or accrued on an instrument issued by a corporation that (i) has a maximum term of more than 15 years and (ii) is not shown as indebtedness on the separate balance sheet of the issuer or, where the instrument is issued to a related party (other than a corporation), where the holder or some other related party issues a related instrument that is not shown as indebtedness on the consolidated balance sheet that includes the issuer and the holder.
+The Administration's Proposal was proposed to be effective generally for instruments issued on or after the date of the first Congressional committee action taken on the Administration's Proposal.
+If the Administration's Proposal were to apply to the Junior Subordinated Debentures, the Company would not be able to deduct the interest on the Junior Subordinated Debentures.
+Legislative proposals approved by the U.S. House of Representatives and the U.S. Senate on June 26 and 27, 1997, respectively, did not include the Administration's Proposal, and on June 30, 1997 the Clinton Administration announced a new budget proposal which also does not appear to include such proposal.
+There can be no assurance, however, that current or future legislative proposals or final legislation will not adversely affect the ability of the Company to deduct interest on the Junior Subordinated Debentures or otherwise affect the tax treatment of the transactions described herein.
+Moreover, such legislation could give rise to a Tax Event, which would permit the Company to cause a redemption of the Capital Securities, as described more fully herein under the caption "Description of Capital Securities-Redemption.'